NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 }
 ```

+In this function you first ensure the user didn’t submit without typing a grocery.
+If the user did type something, you dismiss the device’s keyboard with the TextField element’s `dismissSoftInput()` method, and then call a new `add()` method on the `GroceryListService`.

-Finally, open `app/shared/grocery/grocery-list.service.ts` and paste the following function into the `GroceryService` class:
+To finish this example you have to define that new `add()` method.
+To do so, open `app/shared/grocery/grocery-list.service.ts` and paste the following function into the `GroceryService` class:

 ``` TypeScript
 add(name: string) {